MtFBella109/void-packages/README.md

 ## Install Cosmic
 ### Install via Repository
 > There is only a Repo for x86_64 Systems
-1. If you haven't installed mesa-dri, please do it with: `sudo xbps-install -S mesa-dri`. *ATTENTION: If you have a NVIDIA Graphic card, you need mesa-dri too, cosmic doesn't start, without mesa-dri, you can of yourse install also the nvidia driver, that isn't a Problem*
+1. If you haven't installed mesa-dri, please do it with: `sudo xbps-install -S mesa-dri`. *ATTENTION: If you have a NVIDIA Graphic card, you need mesa-dri too, cosmic doesn't start, without mesa-dri, you can of course install also the nvidia driver, that isn't a Problem*
 2. Add Reposiotry
-   - glibc: `echo 'repository=https://bellawagner.de/repo/x86_64' | sudo tee /etc/xbps.d/10-cosmic.conf`
+   - glibc: `echo 'repository=https://bellawagner.de/repo/x86_64' | sudo tee /etc/xbps.d/59-cosmic.conf`
-   - musl: `echo 'repository=https://bellawagner.de/repo/x86_64-musl' | sudo tee /etc/xbps.d/10-cosmic.conf`
+   - musl: `echo 'repository=https://bellawagner.de/repo/x86_64-musl' | sudo tee /etc/xbps.d/59-cosmic.conf`
 4. Update Package list: `sudo xbps-install -S`
 5. Install single components with `sudo xbps-install -S <package_name>` or install all components, with `sudo xbps-install -S cosmic-desktop`
 6. Optional, but recomended install firefox and sddm with `sudo xbps-install -S firefox sddm`

 ## Install and build via xbps-src
-1. If you haven't install graphic drivers on your system do `sudo xbps-install -S nvidia` for nvidia and `sudo xbps-install -S mesa-dri` for other GPU's
+1. If you haven't install graphic drivers on your system do `sudo xbps-install -S nvidia mesa-dri` for nvidia and `sudo xbps-install -S mesa-dri` for other GPU's
 2. `git clone --depth 1 https://github.com/MtFBella109/void-packages.git`
 3. `cd void-packages`
 4. `./xbps-src binary-bootstrap`